 - 104 quarter credit hours listed in the degree.
-(Since many of these classes have prerequisites, the total number of credit hours required may be greater than 103). - At least 30 applicable credits must be earned at Tacoma Community College. - A cumulative grade point average of 2.00 in all coursework applied to the degree, and a cumulative grade point average of 2.0 in all TCC college level courses. - At least one course applied to the degree must be selected from the list of approved multicultural courses in the Approved Distribution Course list and in the Credit Course Descriptions.
+(Since many of these classes have prerequisites, the total number of credit hours required may be greater than 104.
+Students who are not ready for MATH& 151 and ENGL& 101, and those who have not taken high school chemistry will require additional classes.) - At least 30 applicable credits must be earned at Tacoma Community College. - A cumulative grade point average of 2.00 in all coursework applied to the degree, and a cumulative grade point average of 2.00 in all TCC college level courses. - At least one course applied to the degree must be selected from the list of approved multicultural courses in the Approved Distribution Course list and in the Credit Course Descriptions.

-- " ENGL& 101 English Composition I (5)
+- " ENGL& 101 ......
+English Composition I (5)

-- " MATH& 151 Calculus I (5)
+- " MATH& 151 ......
+Calculus I (5)

-- " MATH& 152......Calculus II (5)
+- " MATH& 152......
+Calculus II (5)